HajarSaadCS/Real_Time_Driver_Monitoring_System_Using_Computer_Vision_and_Fuzzy_Logic/README.md

 The system uses a Mamdani fuzzy inference system.

-Rules:
+**Rules:**

-IF EAR is HIGH THEN Risk is LOW
+-IF EAR is HIGH THEN Risk is LOW
-IF EAR is MEDIUM THEN Risk is MEDIUM
+-IF EAR is MEDIUM THEN Risk is MEDIUM
-IF EAR is LOW THEN Risk is HIGH
+-IF EAR is LOW THEN Risk is HIGH

-Rule Design Logic:
+**Rule Design Logic:**

-More open eyes correspond to lower risk
+1. More open eyes correspond to lower risk
-Closed eyes correspond to higher risk
+2. Closed eyes correspond to higher risk
-Partial openness corresponds to uncertainty
+3. Partial openness corresponds to uncertainty

 # Explainable AI and Rule Transparency

 Explainable AI is achieved because every decision is fully traceable to fuzzy rules.
 Unlike black box models, this system is fully interpretable.

-Why this system is explainable:
+**Why this system is explainable:**
-Each output is directly generated from rules Membership functions define input interpretation Inference process is fully transparent
+-Each output is directly generated from rules -Membership functions define input interpretation -Inference process is fully transparent

-Relationship between rules and explainability:
+**Relationship between rules and explainability:**
 The fuzzy rule base acts as the explanation mechanism of the system.

 Each decision can be traced back to:
-Which rule fired
+-Which rule fired
-How strongly it was activated
+-How strongly it was activated
-How it contributed to final risk
+-How it contributed to final risk

 If the system outputs Danger:
-EAR is low
+-EAR is low
-Rule LOW leads to HIGH risk is activated
+-Rule LOW leads to HIGH risk is activated
-Final risk increases accordingly
+-Final risk increases accordingly